-Much promising research has been conducted on animals to uncover the possible therapeutic usages of caryophyllene, but more research is needed to understand this terpene’s effects on human health, both physical and mental.
+Much promising research has been conducted on animals to uncover various caryophyllene effects, most notably its possible therapeutic usages.
+However, more research is needed to understand this terpene’s effects on human health, both physical and mental.
 One notable study, conducted on human cells, demonstrated caryophyllene’s potential as an anticancer, antimicrobial, and antioxidant agent.
 Although these findings are very promising, further research in humans is necessary to fully define the best medical uses for caryophyllene.

 Anti-inflammatory: Caryophyllene has shown to have possible anti-inflammatory effects in ailments such as arthritis.
 Researchers have conducted several studies that observed the response rate of the anti-inflammatory properties in rats with induced arthritis and discovered that doses of 215 milligrams and 430 mg of caryophyllene given to both healthy and arthritic rats reduced the swelling of lymph nodes and did not modify the metabolism of the healthy rats.
 Caryophyllene can be found in many cannabis topicals and salves.